Rachit1313/txtToWeb/README.md

 ## Features

-- Convert text files to valid HTML5 documents.
+- Convert text and Markdown files to valid HTML5 documents.
 - Automatically detect titles and format content into paragraphs.
+- Parse Markdown syntax for Italics and convert it to HTML.
 - Optionally include a CSS stylesheet in the HTML output.
 - Process individual files or entire directories of text files.